Magnety/tuFramework_win/documentation/extending_nnunet.md

 ignores the target spacing for the first axis to ensure that images are only resampled in the axes that will make up the training samples).
 GenericPreprocessor (and all custom Preprocessors you implement) must be located in tuframework.preprocessing.
-The preprocessor_name is saved in the plans file (by ExperimentPlanner), so that the nnUNetTrainer knows which preprocessor must be used during inference to match the preprocessing of the training data.
+The preprocessor_name is saved in the plans file (by ExperimentPlanner), so that the tuframeworkTrainer knows which preprocessor must be used during inference to match the preprocessing of the training data.

 Modifications to the preprocessing pipeline could be the addition of bias field correction to MRI images, a different CT preprocessing scheme or a different way of resampling segmentations and image data for anisotropic cases.